syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/file-manager/file-system-provider.md

 * GoogleOAuth2.0Base > credentials > client_secret.json

 After updating the credentials, just build and run the project.
-Now, the project will be hosted in `http://localhost:{port}`, and it will ask to log on to the Gmail account created the client secret credentials.
+Now, the project will be hosted in `http://localhost:{port}`, and it will ask to log on to the Gmail account that created the client secret credentials.
 Then, provide permission to access the Google Drive files by clicking the allow access button in the page.
-Now, just mapping the **ajaxSettings** property of the FileManager component to the appropriate controller methods will allows to manage the files from the Google Drive.
+Now, just mapping the **ajaxSettings** property of the FileManager component to the appropriate controller methods will allow to manage the files from the Google Drive.

 {% if page.publishingplatform == "aspnet-core" %}